Junia Claudilla: Death and legacy

 Claudilla died when giving birth to Caligula's first child who did not survive either.
 The exact date of her death is uncertain but is believed to have been 34, 36, or early 37.
 The ancient historian Cassius Dio incorrectly states that Caligula divorced her before she died.

 It is hard to guess what the marriage would have meant to Caligula but he seems to have begun an affair with the woman Ennia Thrasylla, the wife of Naevius Sutorius Macro, only after Claudilla's death.
 Anthony Barrett has speculated that since Dio and Tacitus claim that Macro introduced his wife to Caligula upon Claudilla's death, that it is possible that Macro was taking advantage of the prince's vulnerable state and intended to gain influence by having his wife console the young man.

 Ancient sources claim that Caligula ordered her father to commit suicide to deliver her a message, but the veracity of this claim is doubtful.

 There were no known coins issued of Claudilla, possibly because she died before Caligula became emperor.
 There have however been falsified coins purported to be of Claudilla found.

 Roman imperial historian Suetonius for unknown reasons almost entirely omits Claudilla from his account of the emperor's life.
 This may have been done because there was little opportunity to paint Caligula poorly during the period.
-Seutonius's portrayal of his later three marriages includes mentions of adultery, homosexuality and debauchery.
+Suetonius's portrayal of his later three marriages includes mentions of adultery, homosexuality and debauchery.
 Suetonius even twists Caligula's wife Milonia's fertility as a flaw.

 A flat Sardonyx cameo (numbered 578) from the Marlborough gem collection is described as depicting Junia Claudia.